 The good news is there are several ways to improve your Wi-Fi signal, so you can rely on it to work where you need it.

 - Install additional access points in strategic locations and connect them to the original access point via a cable.
 For example, the original access point in the garage can be linked to a second access point in the furthest corner of the house.
 This enables your devices to roam between the two providing consistent performance where you need it.
-The draw back to this solution is that cabling can be difficult and expensive to install.
+The drawback to this solution is that cabling can be difficult and expensive to install.

 - Install a centrally located Wi-Fi Extender.
-A Wi-Fi extender is usually a plug and play piece of infrastructure that connects to the original router and rebroadcasts the Wi-Fi signal.
+A Wi-Fi extender is usually a plug-and-play piece of infrastructure that connects to the original router and rebroadcasts the Wi-Fi signal.

 What is a Wi-Fi Extender?

 A Wi-Fi extender may also be called a repeater, booster or range extender.
 Whatever you call it, it’s simply a secondary networking device that works with your existing router to give you better internet service.
-On the most basic level a Wi-Fi extender does is literally that, a device which rebroadcasts your Wi-Fi signal from your wireless router to help it reach further than it can on its own.
+On the most basic level, a Wi-Fi extender does literally that, a device that rebroadcasts your Wi-Fi signal from your wireless router to help it reach further than it can on its own.
 In essence, a Wi-Fi extender acts like a networking bridge, increasing your coverage and speeds to levels beyond the router’s capabilities alone.
 Most home and office coverage issues can be resolved quickly and affordably with this simple solution.